There was only one thing Pakura hated more than not being in the loop.

 Sasori was impressed.
 He hadn’t even seen the Captain make any hand seals.
 Holding their arm out to the side, the black-masked RAIKOU’s arm was instantly encased in a screeching storm of lightning.

-The katana in their other hand flashed, and the RAIKOU disappeared.
+The katana flashed, and the RAIKOU disappeared.

 Sasori smirked, his fingers twitching wildly as he commanded his puppets forward, their mouths clicking loudly.